-The FDA is on the western outskirts of Timaru and is peri-urban in nature.
-There are options available to the site through the LWRP providing wastewater solutions if accessing reticulated services is not possible, however it is considered that it is more likely than not that the FDA will be able to be serviced with storage and / off-peak pumping other viable options that are already utilised in the Timaru District.
+The FDA is on the outskirts of Temuka, and contains many smaller allotments that are not rural in nature.
+There are options available to the site through the LWRP providing wastewater solutions if accessing reticulated services is not possible, however it is considered that it is more likely than not that the FDA will be able to be serviced.
 The nature of the surrounding environment of small allotments and residential zoning ensures that there are no reverse sensitivity effects on activities on neighbouring properties.